M

 Imuya Lagoon exploration

-Reaching Imuya is an adventure in itself.
-We navigate carefully through floating islands of aquatic plants to enter this unique lagoon.
-The winding rivers are home to bird species specially adapted to life on floating grass islands.
-Along the way, we may hear macaws overhead and howler monkeys calling from the forest.
+Reaching Imuya takes some careful navigation.
+We move slowly through floating islands of aquatic plants to enter this lagoon.
+The Amazon rivers are home to bird species that live on floating grass islands.

-After slowly making our way back, we’ll enjoy lunch at camp followed by a short rest.
+After making our way back, we stop for lunch at camp and take a short rest.

-In the afternoon, we travel by canoe to the mouth of the Lagarto River, with a good chance of spotting pink river dolphins.
+In the afternoon, we travel by canoe to the Lagarto River.
+We will search for pink river dolphins.
 From there, we head upstream along the Aguarico River toward the Kichwa community of Zancudococha.
-We then enter the narrow Iripari creek, a 45-minute journey through increasingly intimate rainforest scenery.
+We then enter the narrow Iripari creek, a 45-minute journey through narrow rivers and thick forest.

 Zancudococha Lagoon & sunset

 We arrive at the Iripari or Zancudococha Lagoon, one of the largest blackwater lakes in the region, and set up camp for the next two nights.
-Before dinner, we explore the lagoon by canoe and, if conditions allow, enjoy a beautiful sunset reflected on the still water.
+Before dinner, we explore the lagoon by canoe and, if conditions allow, watch the sunset.

 Caiman search and optional night walk

-After dinner, we keep watch for black caimans along the lagoon.
+After dinner, we’ll have another opportunity to search for black caimans along the lagoon.
 Depending on time and energy levels, you may also join an optional night walk in the Terra Firme forest.

 Day 5: Moretal Flooded Forest, Medicinal Plants & Lagoon Swim